248.AI

 248.AI's whole philosophy is composability — small, reusable AI agents that combine to produce systems more intelligent than the sum of their parts.
 The founders describe their work as building "lemonade factories" rather than selling lemonade — infrastructure that lets enterprises produce their own AI capabilities at scale.

 Conway's Game of Life is the cleanest possible visual metaphor for this idea.
 A grid where simple, local rules produce emergent, surprising, living patterns.
-Cells appear, disappear, migrate, form structures, dissolve.
 It's one of the most elegant illustrations of how complex intelligence emerges from simple foundations — exactly what 248.AI's product does, and exactly what their dot-grid logo visually suggests.

 The logo's dot-grid wasn't just decoration — it was the substrate the Game of Life runs on.
 So the brand became an expression of that principle: dots as the atomic unit, arranged and rearranged to produce meaning.